 At Konica Minolta, our FORXAI Video Security Solution practice has an application that enables the devices to recognize numbers or letters.
-Through a physical security system, ports that receive and store containers can have not only have an image record of the container numbers, but also establish a database of container numbers received and use the cameras to monitor which containers leave their port – an excellent verification tool.
+Through a physical security system, ports that receive and store containers can not only have an image record of the container numbers, but also establish a database of container numbers received and use the cameras to monitor which containers leave their port – an excellent verification tool.

 WHY ELSE IS THIS IMPORTANT?